Datamuseum-DK/Q1-Emulator/docs/source/emulator/running.rst

   > python3 emulator.py         # no instr. decode, no hexdump

 Typed-in keys are passed to the Q1 system via fake interrupts.
-Characters are echoed to the display, so you can see what you are doing, but the implementation is not great.
-However it currently helps me in my investigations.
+Characters are sent to the display emulator.

 The keyboard interaction is currently tailored to my MacBook Pro keyboard.
 If you are using a different system you should make your own bindings.
-In this case the printed values for non printable characters are output during an interactive session.
+Values for non printable characters are output during an interactive session.

 On my MacBook Pro the following Q1 keys are implemented.
-Here, they referenced by their variable names, not the names printed on the keys (see emulator.py):
+Here, they are referenced by their variable names, not the names printed on the keys (see emulator.py):